alexyz/httputil/README.md

 ## twitch

-queries [twitch api](https://github.com/justintv/Twitch-API/wiki/API) to see who is live
+queries twitch api to see who is live

 the main advantage over the following list in twitch is:
 * displays results in alphabetical order, rather than viewer count order
 * ability to ignore streamers playing a game you don't like
-* don't need a twitch account (if you can scrape a client-id from somewhere)

 create a properties file with keys like this

+	clientid=x (where x is the client-id)
-	clientid=x (where x is the value to use in the client-id header) cols=x (where x is max number of output columns, e.g. cols=80) s.x=y (where x is unique, and y is streamer name, e.g. s.01=lirik) gi.x=y (where x is unique, and y is game name to ignore, e.g. gi.01=fortnite)
+	oauth=x (where x is the oauth token) cols=x (where x is max number of output columns, e.g. cols=80) s.x=y (where x is unique, and y is streamer name, e.g. s.01=lirik) gi.x=y (where x is unique, and y is game name to ignore, e.g. gi.01=fortnite)

+Unfortunataly you now require a twitch account because you must specify an oauth token in the requests

+you can generate both by logging in to twitch and going to https://twitchapps.com/tmi/

+the http query headers give the client-id (enable chrome dev tools network tab and click on first column)

+the response gives the oauth token (remove the oauth: prefix)

 ## vmreboot